magentabusiness/IoT-Quickstart/Application Enablement/07_Get_your_data_out_from_IoT-Gateway.md

-#How to get your data out of ALLIoT
+#How to get your data out of IoT-Gateway

 - [Get all devices of your application](#get-all-devices-of-your-application)
 - [Get historical data of your device](#get-historical-data-of-your-device)